Does Coffee Go Bad? The Last Freshness Guide You'll Ever Need

 If your coffee beans do go stale, don't throw them out!
 There are plenty of creative ways to use the beans.

 Stale coffee won't make for a remarkably vibrant cup of coffee.
 But it will taste great in these recipes:

 1. Cold Brew Cocktail

 Use what's left of the stale beans to brew a cold brew concentrate and add it to your favorite cocktail recipes.
-From a cold brew martini to a “cold fashioned,” there are a ton of boozy cold brew recipes you can experiment with.
+From a cold brew martini to a "cold fashioned," you can experiment with many boozy cold brew recipes.

 2. Homemade Coffee Ice Cream

 If you have leftover stale coffee beans, whip up a pot and add it to this ice cream recipe for a cold treat!

 Coffee is a natural stimulant.
 Add it to your pre-workout or protein shake to boost your next workout and recovery!

 Tired of your iced coffee getting watered down?
 Pour cold brew into an ice tray and freeze it overnight.
 Coffee cubes are perfect for those who prefer a bolder-tasting iced coffee.